-Hello.
-It’s now 2014 and the web video revolution is continuing!
+In 2014 the web video revolution is continuing, and businesses are learning about the benefits of adding video to their marketing mix.
 Watching video online has become second nature to so many of us.
 From Netflix to YouTube and Facebook, we spend many hours every month watching everything from movies to documentaries to cat videos.

 People are watching on their computers, phones, Ipads, and tablets.
 And they’re connecting everywhere — while relaxing at home or with friends at a restaurant.
 Researching a project at the office, or while shopping at the mall.

 This means that your customers are completely comfortable watching video online.
 So let’s tell them about you and your business!